nodunayo/speakerline/README.md

 Select 'reCAPTCHA V2' and add 'localhost' to the list of domains.

-Finally, we have to do is start up the Rails server and point our browser to <http://localhost:3000>
+All we have to do now is start up the Rails server and point our browser to <http://localhost:3000>

 ```bash
 bundle exec rails s